hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250809888v1-modern-neural-networks-for-small-tabular-datasets-the-new-default-fo.md

 ---
 layout: default
-title: Modern Neural Networks for Small Tabular Datasets: The New Default for Field-Scale Digital Soil Mapping?
+title: "Modern Neural Networks for Small Tabular Datasets: The New Default for Field-Scale Digital Soil Mapping?"
 ---

 # Modern Neural Networks for Small Tabular Datasets: The New Default for Field-Scale Digital Soil Mapping?